open-telemetry/opentelemetry-specification/specification/overview.md

 While `CorrelationContext` can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.

-These values can be consumed from `CorrelationContext` and used as an additional dimension for a metric, or additional context for logs and traces.
+These values can be consumed from `CorrelationContext` and used as additional dimensions for metrics, or additional context for logs and traces.
 Some examples:

 - a web service can benefit from including context around what service has sent the request